-Hydrangeas are among the best flowering shrubs for color and interest in summer and fall.
-Their blooms last and last, and often change colors as they develop and age.
+Hydrangeas are among the best flowering shrubs for color in summer and fall.
+Their blooms last and last, often changing color as they develop and age.
 For gardeners in colder areas, and for extra interest in the garden in warmer ones, panicle hydrangeas are a top choice, because they are perfectly hardy right down to minus 40 degrees.
 As well, with their conical flower heads on arching stems, and their interesting color changes, they look very different from the classic, rounded mophead hydrangeas grown in warmer zones.

 Plant your Little Quick Start Hydrangea in sun or partial shade.
 It will grow well in either, and in hotter zones afternoon shade is beneficial in preserving the flowers.
 This tough, easy plant will grow well in any well-drained garden soil, and benefits from some slow-release shrub fertilizer applied in spring.
 Water new plants regularly, but established plants can handle normal summer drought periods.

 The only care needed for this easy-to-grow shrub is some simple pruning in spring.
 Wait until you see the buds beginning to sprout and then prune.
 First remove any dead or weak pieces, leaving the best and strongest branches.
 Now shorten back the side shoots that had flowers last year, cutting to just above a pair of strong buds.
 For many, smaller blooms, and a smaller bush, remove about ¼ of the stem.
 For larger blooms, remove ⅓ to ½ of the stem.
 For a taller plant, with the largest blooms, but fewer of them, cut back leaving just a couple of buds.
 Flowers can be left all winter, for winter interest, or trimmed off before the first snow arrives.